opencontainers/distribution-spec/spec.md

 - **Manifest**: a JSON document which defines an artifact.
 Manifests are defined under the [OCI Image Spec](https://github.com/opencontainers/image-spec/blob/master/manifest.md)
 - **Config**: a section in the manifest (and associated blob) which contains artifact metadata
 - **Artifact**: one conceptual piece of content stored as blobs with an accompanying manifest containing a config
-- **Digest**: a unique identifier created from a cryptographic hash of a blob's content.
-Digests are defined under the [OCI Image Spec](https://github.com/opencontainers/image-spec/blob/master/descriptor.md)
 - **Tag**: a custom, human-readable manifest identifier

 ## Scope